-The following cases required the Court to decide what acts or omissions by a medical professional, if any, constitute an unlawful killing.
-The Courts have been mindful to draw a robust line between the removal of life-sustaining treatment which is lawful and actively bringing about a patient’s death, which remains unlawful as a form of euthanasia.
+The following cases considered what acts or omissions by a medical professional, if any, constitute an unlawful killing.
+The Courts have draws a robust line between the removal of life-sustaining treatment, which is lawful, and actively bringing about a patient’s death, which remains unlawful as a form of euthanasia.

 Airedale NHS Trust v Bland

-It is not an unlawful killing for medical professionals to remove life-sustaining treatment in circumstances where the continuation of the treatment is not in the best interests of the individual concerned.
+It is not an unlawful killing where medical professionals remove life-sustaining treatment in circumstances where the continuation of the treatment is not in the best interests of the patient.

 R v Cox

 In R v Cox, medical professionals were held to have unlawfully killed their patient because they did a positive act to bring about their death.
-This was different to Airedale NHS Trust v Bland, where the medical professionals were asking to omit to care for their patient, which is not an unlawful killing.
+Airedale NHS Trust v Bland was distinguished as the medical professionals were asking to omit to care for their patient.

 Re A (conjoined twins)